openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In the example above, the requested `nonce` value is included as the `challenge` and `client_id` as the `domain` value in the proof of the Verifiable Presentation.

-### Presentation without Cryptographic Proof of Possession

-If the Verifiable Credential is not presented with a cryptographic proof of possession but relies on other methods for Holder Binding, the Verifier MUST verify this Holder Binding in order to ensure the Verifiable Credential is presented by the legitimate Holder.
-That might require the presentation of other Verifiable Credentials (with cryptographic Holder Binding) or the out-of-band validation of physical credentials or biometric traits.
+## Validation of Verifiable Presentations

+A Verifier MUST validate the integrity, authenticity, and Holder Binding of any Verifiable Presentation provided by an OP according to the rules of the respective Presentation format.

+Note: Some of the available mechanisms are outlined in Section 4.3.2 of [@!DIF.PresentationExchange].

+It is NOT RECOMMENDED for the Subject to delegate the presentation of the Credential to a third party.

 ## Session Fixation {#session_fixation}